 Who won’t benefit from the Prismo?

-- Someone already proficient and comfortable brewing with AeroPress using the inverted method.
+- Someone who is already proficient and comfortable brewing with AeroPress using the inverted method.
 You might experience a slight improvement, but it will be much less than those that brew regular style.

 - If you have tried making espresso shots before with the AeroPress and feel it isn’t even close to the espresso machines, don’t expect magic from the Prismo.
-If a 10% improvement is not enough for you, save your money.
+If a 10% improvement is not enough, save your money.

-- If your coffee grinder can’t grind both fine and consistent, save your money towards getting a better grinder.
-A better grinder will do more to improve your coffee quality than a Prismo.
+- If your coffee grinder doesn’t grind finely and consistently, save your money for a better grinder.
+A better grinder will improve your coffee quality more than a Prismo.

 - People with weaker grips.
 See Tip #2 above.

-I’m going to keep brewing with my Prismo and if I discover any more valuable tips, I will update this article.
+I will keep brewing with my Prismo, and if I discover any more valuable tips, I will update this article.

 Resources